How To Host A Cooking Class: The Ultimate Guide For Chefs

 How to plan and advertise a cooking class

 Hosting a cooking class can be stressful, but advance preparation negates much of that stress.
-Here’s a step by step guide of how to plan your next cooking class:
+Here’s a step-by-step guide on how to plan your next cooking class:

 Gauge demand and interest